radiation therapy technologist

 oxygen-derived free r.
 SEE: oxygen r.; superoxide.

 1. An extensive or complete therapy, such as surgical removal of an entire diseased organ and its associated lymphatic drainage.
 Alternatives to radical treatment may include observation, palliation, modified procedures, lumpectomies, or conservative treatments.
-2. Elimination from an infected patient of all ...
+2. Elimination from ...